Okay, Pop Quiz, the last two winners of the Hawkeye Caucasier Republican side.

 This just doesn't happen.

-A liberal with a legitimate question, who when he hears the answer, says, okay, I appreciate it.
+A liberal with a legitimate question who, when he hears the answer, says, okay, I appreciate it.

-Even and he said thank you.
+And he said, thank you.

-And he said it was an awesome answer.
+And he said, it was an awesome answer.

 I wouldn't have cared if he thought it was a bogus answer.